QUB-ASL/bzzz/docs/SET_UP.md

 ## Raspberry Pi OS
 The Raspberry Pi OS can be installed on a usb stick or SD card by using the Raspberry Pi Imager as described [here](https://www.raspberrypi.com/software/).

-We recomend using Raspberry Pi OS (32-bit) bookworm as it the most recent version we have tested on.
+We recommend using Raspberry Pi OS (32-bit) bookworm as it the most recent version we have tested on.

 When switching on the Raspberry Pi for the first time there will be a short setup stage.
 For QUB students use the same password used for the other Raspberry Pi
 (if unsure ask a team member), for continuity across all our devices.